To support local music and music education in the Central New York area, through fundraising events and projects; to share our passion for music.

 2012-2013 Recipients of SSMA's Distributed Funds: Syracuse Friends of Chamber Music, The Society for New Music, Cathedral Academy at Pompei Orchestra Program, Syracuse Opera, Syracuse Children’s Chorus, and The Good Life Philanthropic Youth Foundation.

 2013-2014 Recipients of SSMA's Distributed Funds: New in 2014: Syracuse Dept. of Parks and Recreation, CNY Assoc. of Music Teachers Summer Camp, Signature Syracuse, Syracuse Youth Orchestras, CNY Jazz Arts Foundation.
 Second-year applicants: Good Life Philanthropic Youth Foundation, Syracuse Children's Chorus, Cathedral Academy at Pompei Symphonic Music Program, Society for New Music, Syracuse Opera.
 In addition, the SSMA provided the sponsorship of the December 2013 and 2014 Symphoria Holiday Pops Concerts.

-If you are part of a Central New York not-for-profit (501 (C)(3)) music organization, and would like to be considered for future funding, send an e-mail to email@example.com to receive an application for the next round of funding awards.
+If you are part of a Central New York not-for-profit (501 (C)(3)) music organization, and would like to be considered for future funding, send an e-mail to firstname.lastname@example.org to receive an application for the next round of funding awards.
 Or, you can download an application from the Grant Application page here on the website.